dpressel/torchure/README.md

 ```

 The approach above might be useful if you are not planning on fine-tuning your embeddings and want to just preprocess your data.
-For instance, in the case of classification, you can simply form a tensor (or batch of tensors):
+For instance, in the case of classification, you can simply form a tensor (or batch of tensors).
+This example loads a temporal vector from a TSV, where the first tab is the label, followed by a sentence.
+It returns a table with-sub tables for x (the feature vector) and y (the label).
+Each feature vector has a row for each word, and a column for each embedding dimension.

 ```
--- Load temporal data from TSV, label followed by a tab followed by a sentence -- Return a table with sub-tables for x and y.
--- xt has shape a word vector for each word as a row function loadTemporal(file, w2v, filtsz, mxlen)
+function loadTemporal(file, w2v, filtsz, mxlen)
     local ts = {}
     local yt = {}